The decline of Harappan culture is difficult to explain. During its late

 Various causes have been ascribed for its weakening and then decay: Increase

 in rainfall, earthquake, decrease in fertility of soil, floods, Aryan

 Mortimer Wheeler pointed out that the Harappan culture was destroyed by the Aryans.
 The Aryans were more skilled at warfare and were powerful than the Harappans.
 In the last phase of Mohenjodaro, men and women and children were massacred in the streets and houses.
 But there is very little evidence on this opinion.

-Sir John Marshal, Lambrick and E.J.H Mackay suggest that the
+Sir John Marshal, Lambrick and E.J.H Mackay suggest that the decline of the

-in respect of other sites like Kalibangan.
+respect of other sites like Kalibangan.

 Some historians suggest that the first urban civilization came to an end around 1700 BC because its numerous small settlements grew beyond their natural limits leading to the mismanagement of natural resources.
 Although the theory of ecological factors for the decline of the Harappan civilization is latest yet it does not give us complete answer.
 Historians are of the view that the decline of the Indus Civilization was not the result of a single event; it was a slow decline and a result of combination of factors.